 Is it ever legitimate to set up an ad hoc outside peer evaluation where it seems likely that the normal procedures will produce a biased committee?

-Yes, but only if the academic staff association and the university administration agree.
+Yes, but this would require that both the academic staff association and the university or college administration agree.

-DUE PROCESS & NATURAL JUSTICE
+3. THE DUTY TO BE FAIR: DUE PROCESS & NATURAL JUSTICE